Building a better Lakewood | Learn about our new Welcome Center

 The Lakewood Memorial Chapel

-While you’re enjoying the tree canopy, take a moment to stop by the chapel, which will be open to guests during this event.
+Take a moment to stop by the chapel, which will be open to guests during this event.
 This stunning chapel is one of our city’s most beloved architectural treasures.
 Because of its incredible beauty and historical significance, it is a popular place for end-of-life ceremonies, weddings, concerts, tours and other celebrations of beauty, art and remembrance.

 Dedicated in 1910, the Chapel was modeled after the Hagia Sophia in Istanbul by prominent Minneapolis architect Harry Wild Jones.
 Its 10-million piece mosaic interior, created by New York designer Charles Lamb, features a 40-foot high dome ringed with stained glass windows and 12 mosaic angels.